Silvia2f/Step-by-step-A-program-for-teachers-to-track-their-classroom-development/dev_guide.md

 # Developer’s Guide — Step-by-Step: Child Progress Tracker

 This document is intended for developers who want to understand or extend the functionality of this app.
-It assumes the app is already running and that the user has reviewed the [README](../README.md).
+It assumes the app is already running and that the user has reviewed the README.md

 ## 1. Overview

-Step-by-Step is a lightweight Streamlit app designed for classroom teachers to track children's developmental milestones across key categories.
+Step-by-Step is a Streamlit app designed for classroom teachers to track children's developmental milestones across key categories.
 It saves all data to a local CSV and provides simple visualizations like line charts and pie charts.

 This guide describes the app’s internal logic, data structure, and areas for future development.